-As others have before us, CRC estimates that about \$500,000 in annual savings can result if consolidation does occur.
-This is equal to 13.0 percent of the \$3.6 million total expenditures for the two cities (not including the grant-funded \$10 million capital expenditure Saugatuck made in 2012).
+As others have before us, CRC estimates that more than \$500,000 in annual savings can result if consolidation does occur.
+This is equal to 17.1 percent of the \$3.3 million total expenditures for the two cities (not including the grant-funded \$10 million capital expenditure Saugatuck made in 2012).
 The savings result from elimination of one of two city managers, city treasurers, city clerks, and other officers.
 It results from the achievement of economies of scale in the operations of these offices.
 And it results from consolidating the public works departments to streamline their operations.
-This level of savings translates into a tax rate of 11.2 mills and an average savings of about \$217 per person in the two communities.
-For a property valued at \$200,000 (\$100,000 in taxable value) in Douglas, the lower tax rate would result in about \$192 a year in savings on city taxes.
-For an equally valued property in Saugatuck, the lower tax rate would result in about \$184 a year in savings.
+This level of savings translates into a tax rate of 10.7 mills and an average savings of about \$270 per person in the two communities.
+For a property valued at \$500,000 (\$250,000 in taxable value) in Douglas, the lower tax rate would result in about \$576 a year in savings on city taxes.
+For an equally valued property in Saugatuck, the lower tax rate would result in about \$556 a year in savings.

 The cities can expect some disruption and one-time costs if consolidation occurs.
 This can be expected with any consolidation, public or private.
-The electors of the two communities need to evaluate whether the short-term costs are outweighed by the longterm improvements in governmental services that can be expected.
+The electors of the two communities need to evaluate whether the short-term costs are outweighed by the long-term improvements in governmental services that can be expected.